NREL/HPC/docs/Documentation/Systems/Kestrel/running.md

 The CPU node charge factor is 10, and the GPU node charge factor is 100.

-On shared nodes (nodes in the shared partition and GPU nodes), the value for `Number of Nodes` can be a fraction of a node.
+On shared nodes (nodes in the `shared` partition and GPU nodes), the value for `Number of Nodes` can be a fraction of a node.
 This value will be calculated based on either the number of cores, amount of memory, or the number of GPUs (on GPU nodes), whichever is a greater percentage of the total of that resource available on the node.

-The highest quantity of resource requested will determine the total AU charge.
-To summarize:

-CPU nodes in the shared partition have

-1 GPU = 25% of total cores (24/128) = 25% of total RAM (256GB/1TB) = 25% of a node

 ???+ example "Example Job Cost Calculation - CPU "
     For example, if you request 124GB of RAM (half of the available RAM on the node), and 26 cores, you will be billed 5 AUs per node hour.